OmniDB/doc/en/src/05_creating_changing_and_removing_tables.md

 ![](https://raw.githubusercontent.com/OmniDB/doc/master/img/image_033.png)

+Don't forget to click on the *Save Changes* button when done.
 At this point we have two tables in schema `public`.
 The schema structure can be seen with the graph feature by right clicking on the schema `public` node of the tree and selecting *Render Graph > Simple Graph*:

 ![](https://raw.githubusercontent.com/OmniDB/doc/master/img/image_034.png)